PSATRA/CS61B/guidance/Debug.md

 Not JUnit's focus, but JUnit still can do this.

 Used for large module interaction or system, since Unit tests are great, but we should also make sure these units work properly together.

+IntelliJ provides a feature called “remote JVM debugging” that will allow you to add breakpoints that trigger during our integration tests.
+See this in lab6: "Mandatory Epilogue: Debugging".
+The test file is in testing/out.

 Shortcomings:
 1. Tedious to do manually.